 This option determines what statistic is used when the auto-positioning is enabled for a region.
 The center of the region is positioned on the specified value.
-Choose Center on median if you want to track the central tendency of the data, Center on mode to track the location of highest frequency events, or Adjust to Percentile to position the region based on a user-defined frequency.
+Choose Center on median if you want to track the central tendency of the data or Center on mode to track the location of highest frequency events.
+Choose Include lower percent to position the region to include events on the low intensity end of the histogram, or Include upper percent to include the high intensity events.

-X Percentile, Y Percentile
+X Percent, Y Percent

-If Auto-Position is enabled and the method is Adjust to Percentile, enter the Y percentile value for the top edge of the region, and the X percentile for the right edge.
+If Auto-Position is enabled and the method is Include lower percent, enter the percentile value where the top and right sides of the region should be positioned.
 The left and bottom edges will be set at the origin.